Oskari-Tuormaa/wordler/README.md

 # wordler

-A simple solver for the Matthew Parkers wordle problem.
+A simple solver for Matthew Parkers wordle problem.

 ## The problem: